sasobhabha/Gutsafe/README.md

 ## License

 For educational purposes only.
 Not medical advice.
+Not to be copied, cloned, or modified without written permission from Shashwath Manjunath.